What’s the most common piece of advice you’ve ever gotten about advancing your career? Odds are it’s “network, network, network.”

 If each employee takes 8 hours a week to look for information, it’s vital that organizations create a culture that fosters knowledge sharing.
 Knowledge sharing is all about employees collecting and communicating their knowledge to each other so that they can work productively and efficiently.

 And knowledge transfer is integral to one – retaining institutional knowledge and two – promoting a transparent work environment.
 When knowledge sharing is baked into your company, learning and collaboration become natural.
 Employees are more equipped to tap into the knowledge they need and to solve problems efficiently.

 How to encourage internal networking

 Establish a culture of informal internal networks during orientation

-Here are a few ways to create structured methods for people to meet their new coworkers at orientation:
+Here are a few ways to create structured methods for people to meet their new coworkers at virtual orientation:

 - Ensure every new employee knows how to access the available tools they have to navigate the composition of their new org and forge their new network.
 Bonus points if those tools help employees learn about these colleagues as humans, not just job titles.

 Outline formal internal networking processes for onboarding and beyond